ChrisAW22/GameRecord/README.md

 Step 4: Adding File Import & In-Memory Game Array
 Objective:
-  Allow users to import a JSON file (e.g., `example.json`) into localStorage.
+  Allow users to import a JSON file (e.g., `example.json`) into localStorage
 - Changes:
-  - Updated `index.html` to include an `<input type="file" id="importSource">`.
+  - Updated `index.html` to include an `<input type="file" id="importSource">`
-  - Added FileReader functionality in `app.mjs` to import JSON data.
+  - Added FileReader functionality in `app.mjs` to import JSON data
-  - Created an in-memory array `games` that is populated from localStorage whenever the app loads.
+  - Created an in-memory array `games` that is populated from localStorage whenever the app loads

+Step 5: Rendering Game Records in the UI
+Objective:
+  Dynamically create a visual representation of each game in the UI
+- Changes:
+  - Updated `index.html` to include a container (`<section id="gameList">`) for displaying games
+  - Wrote the `renderGames()` function in `app.mjs` to loop through the `games` array and create HTML elements for each game
+  - Displayed key details like game title, metadata, playCount, and a range input for rating